EXECUTIVE DIRECTOR, VIOLINIST

 ARTISTIC DIRECTOR, CONCERTMASTER

 Praised for his unusually pure and attractive sound, Daniel Vega-Albela won silver medal at the first National Violin Competition in Mexico City at the age of fourteen.
 Soon after he moved to New York, where he received a degree in performance from the Mannes College of Music.
 In 1997, he joined the Conservatorio de las Rosas in Morelia, Mexico, to teach violin performance and to become part of the Ensamble de las Rosas, the conservatory’s flagship new music group.
 From 2001 to 2003, he was violin Instructor at the Interlochen Center for the Arts.
 One of the founding members of the La Catrina String Quartet, Mr. Vega-Albela has concertized extensively throughout the US and Mexico, offering more than 500 performances from 2007 to the present.
 In 2012, along with his quartet colleagues, he was honored with a Latin-Grammy award for best classical recording in his collaboration with Cuarteto Latinoamericano.
-Currently, Mr. Vega-Albela is Associate Professor of Violin and Chamber Music at New Mexico State University, section leader with the Chamber Orchestra of San Antonio, acting concertmaster with the El Paso Symphony Orchestra, and Faculty member at the Aruba Symphony Festival.
+Currently, Mr. Vega-Albela is Associate Professor of Violin and Chamber Music at New Mexico State University, and section leader with the Chamber Orchestra of San Antonio.